whoswhip/Aimblox-Colorbot/README.md

 - Seconb (Primary developer)
 - AndrewDarkyy (https://github.com/AndrewDarkyy) (https://discord.gg/hH62fKGJnv) (Co-developer, contributed many features such as aim smoothening and checking if Roblox is open.
 NOT OFFICIALLY A DEVELOPER AT THIS TIME)
 - Befia/Taylor (Contributed some bugfixes and comments to explain certain areas of code, and added basic error handling.
 Not an actual developer for the project though)
+- Whoswhip ( Added 4 lines of code to add the color red )

 # FEATURES